Adobe has been making changes to Lightroom over the last couple of years. One of the most significant changes is the introduction of Lightroom CC.

 You may be asking: Is Lightroom mobile the same as Lightroom CC?
 Lightroom CC is a condensed version of Lightroom Classic for your desktop.
 Lightroom CC Mobile is an app for your phone.

-Apart from being an effective editing tool, Lightroom Mobile is also a great tool for syncing files to other devices.
+So, what is Adobe Lightroom mobile?
+Apart from being a useful editing tool on your smartphone, Lightroom Mobile is also great for syncing files to other devices.

-We’ll show you a step-by-step guide on how to use this app to improve your smartphone photography workflow.
+We’ll show you a step-by-step guide on how to use the Lightroom Mobile app to improve your smartphone photography workflow.

-Lightroom Mobile is available on both Android phones and iPhones.
+Lightroom Mobile version is available on both Android and iPhone.
 The downloading process is just like any other app.
 All you have to do is go to the app store and download it.

-In many ways, the app serves as a supplement to your desktop Lightroom.
+In many ways, the photo editor app serves as a supplement to your desktop Lightroom.
 It allows you to work on your photos even when you’re not on your computer.

 In fact, you can even sync your desktop collection with your phone.
 To do this, you’ll need to open your Lightroom desktop app.

-2. Take Pictures Directly With the Lightroom App
+How to Take Pictures With the Lightroom App

 Now that you have the Lightroom app on your phone, it’s time to learn how to take photos with it.